sirosen/globus-sdk-python/docs/experimental/examples/oauth2/globus_app.rst

 Manually Running Login Flows
 ----------------------------

-While your app will automatically initiate and oversee auth flows as detected, sometimes an author may want to explicitly control when an authorization occurs.
-To manually trigger a login flow, call ``GlobusApp.run_login_flow(...)``.
-This will initiate an auth flow requesting new tokens based on the app's currently defined scope requirements, and caching the resulting tokens for future use.
+While your app will automatically initiate and oversee login flows when needed, sometimes an author may want to explicitly control when an authorization occurs.
+To manually trigger a login flow, call ``GlobusApp.login(...)``.
+The app will evaluate the current scope requirements against available tokens, initiating a login flow if it determines that any requirements across any resource servers are unmet.
+Resulting tokens will be cached for future use.

-This method accepts a single optional parameter, ``auth_params``, where a caller may specify additional session-based auth parameters such as requiring the use of an MFA token or rendering with a specific message:
+This method accepts two optional keyword args:

+-   ``auth_params``, a collection of additional auth parameters to customize the login.
+    This allows for specifications such as requiring that a user be logged in with an MFA token or rendering the authorization webpage with a specific message.
+-   ``force``, a boolean flag instructing the app to perform a login flow regardless of whether it is required.

 ..  code-block:: python